mhoc/euler/README.md

 euler
 =====

 Euler solutions in various langauges.
-I try to do a new language for each one but there's only so many languages out there :)
+I try to use as many different languages as possible to make the pretty colors.